Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Abstract

 \section{Abstract}

-In this study we investigate the axisymmetric, weakly turbulent state of settled particle layers in a localized model of a protoplanetary disk.
-We focus on conditions in which the large-scale axisymmetric filaments typically associated with the streaming instability (SI) either cannot form or have not yet developed.
-Under these circumstances, we observe small-scale particle clumping consistent with turbulent concentration (TC), in which short particle filaments collect along regions of high gas strain rate and enclose gas-only voids exhibiting coherent vorticity.
-Despite varying particle Stokes numbers $\St_K$ which are defined relative to the Keplerian frequency -- the most widely used definition in protoplanetary disk modeling -- the {\it effective} Stokes numbers within voids, $\St_\omega$ -- defined instead relative to the local gas vorticity -- consistently center around $0.3$. \NewEditv{This situation reproduces the} special \NewEditv{regime} identified in prior statistical studies of TC \NewEditv{as the combination of particle size and fluid properties} where particle clustering is most intermittent.
-A timescale comparison reveals that in simulations with midplane particle-to-gas density ratios below unity and $\St_K \ll 1$, SI growth rates are 1–2 orders of magnitude slower than the turbulent overturn frequencies at the \NewEditv{large-eddy} scale.
-This disparity appears to effectively rule out SI as the primary driver of turbulence in these cases.
+We investigate the axisymmetric, weakly turbulent state of settled particle layers in a model of a globally laminar protoplanetary disk.
+We focus on conditions in which the large-scale axisymmetric filaments associated with the streaming instability (SI) either cannot form or have not developed yet.
+We observe small-scale particle clumping consistent with turbulent concentration (TC), in which particle-rich filaments align with regions of high gas strain rate and enclose gas-only voids exhibiting coherent vorticity.
+Across a range of particle Stokes numbers, $\St_K$ ($0.01-0.04$)—defined as stopping times relative to the Keplerian frequency—effective Stokes number within particle voids, $\St_\omega$, defined instead using local gas vorticity, collapses to values in the range $\sim 0.4-0.7$ for the $\St_K$ considered.
+These values lie close to critical turbulent Stokes numbers associated with maximal clustering intermittency identified in statistical studies of TC.
+A timescale comparison reveals that in simulations with midplane particle-to-gas density ratios below unity and $\St_K \ll 1$, SI growth rates are 1–2 orders of magnitude slower than turbulent overturn frequencies at the large-eddy scale, which appears to rule out SI as the primary driver of turbulence here.
 Instead, we suggest the Symmetric Instability (SymI) may be responsible.
-We further observe that for St$_K\ll 1$, TC is a persistent feature of turbulent particle layers , and \NewEditv{conclude} that small scale \NewEditv{particle density fluctuations exceeding the Roche density} within large-scale \NewEditv{axisymmetric} SI filaments reported in the literature are \NewEditv{probably} not SI, but expressions of TC amplified by the elevated \NewEditv{background} particle densities within those large-scale structures.
+We show for our St$_K$ that TC is a persistent feature of our turbulent particle layers, and conclude that small scale particle density fluctuations exceeding the Roche density {\it within} large-scale axisymmetric SI filaments reported in the literature are also expressions of TC operating on top of the slightly elevated background particle densities within those large-scale structures.

 \keywords{Protoplanetary disks, Multiphase Turbulence, Planetesimal Formation, Turbulent Concentration}